Team4159/caffe/README.md

 ### Compiling OpenCV on Ubuntu
 First we must compile the latest version of OpenCV (3.4.0) with the right dependencies and arguments.

-Note: If you accidentially installed GCC 7 and thus have installations for both 6.4 and 7, then CMake will always detect GCC 7 and compiling the CUDA modules will fail, even when using update-alternatives.
+Note: Due to the package installation, GCC 7 and 6 were installed.
+CMake will always detect GCC 7 and compiling the CUDA modules will fail, even when using update-alternatives.
 The simple solution is to explicitly tell CMake the compiler paths:
 ```
-export CC=<GCC 6 binary file path>
+export CC=/usr/bin/gcc-6
-export CXX=<G++ 6 binary file path>
+export CXX=/usr/bin/g++-6
 ```

 Download the source zip file, extract it, then open a terminal and execute